cmawhorter/tiptop/README.md

 ## Caveats

--Null and undefined are not supported.
+* Null and undefined are not supported.
--Optional parameters are not supported
+* Optional parameters are not supported
--Definitely room for performance enhancements, though it should be pretty good for most scenarios as-is -When using custom objects, you *must* give them a name.
+* Definitely room for performance enhancements, though it should be pretty good for most scenarios as-is
+* When using custom objects, you *must* give them a name.
 Example:

 Good:
 ```javascript